openaq/openaq-info/FAQ.md

 **0. What is OpenAQ?**

-[OpenAQ](https://openaq.org) is the world's first open, real-time and historical air quality platform, aggregating government-measured and research-grade data - entirely [open-source](https://github.com/openaq).
-We're also a community of folks who are working to help each other do impactful work with these data to fight [air inequality](https://medium.com/@openaq/global-air-inequality-summed-up-in-2-graphs-ad3d5a845033#.u9295vu0i) - the unequal access to clean air.
-Our organization strives to be a cheerleader and connector for other local organizations and individuals around the world working in their communities to fight air pollution.
+[OpenAQ](https://openaq.org) is the world's first open, real-time and historical air quality platform, aggregating government-measured and research-grade data, as well as low-cost sensor data - entirely [open-source](https://github.com/openaq).
+We also help the worldwide air quality community work with these data to fight [air inequality](https://medium.com/@openaq/global-air-inequality-summed-up-in-2-graphs-ad3d5a845033#.u9295vu0i) - the unequal access to clean air.
+Our organization strives to be a cheerleader and connector for organizations and individuals around the world working in their communities to fight air pollution.
 So far, we've done this both through cultivating a virtual community, as well as by holding workshops in places like [Delhi](https://medium.com/@openaq/delhi-openaq-workshop-info-materials-and-results-2bd74b88bee6#.falrs8u1u), [Ulaanbaatar](https://medium.com/@openaq/ub-openaq-workshop-materials-e4879916208f#.34z3r9mfw), and [Sarajevo](https://medium.com/@openaq/the-next-openaq-workshop-is-coming-to-sarajevo-bosnia-in-february-apply-to-come-4b4e8e4b9265#.qpvfsu1nt).
 We've also [come together as a community](http://www.cleanairjournal.org.za/download/caj_vol26_no2_2016_p08.pdf) to speak out on the role governments and researchers can play in opening up air quality data, and how we, as a community, can help.

-That's what we do now, but we've also got an eye to the future.
-We want to scale what we're doing to include more data-source types, hold more workshops and help other groups convene their own meet ups, and even fund others to build open air quality projects in places where they are needed the most.

-The broad vision of OpenAQ is to empower communities to end air inequality, and our mission is to enable science, impact policy and empower the public to fight air pollution through open data, open-source tools and cooperation.
+OpenAQ envisions a world where everyond breathes healthy air, enabled by universal access to data.
+Through open data, open-source tools and cooperation, we enable the science, communications and policy necssary to fight air pollution.

 ![](https://cloud.githubusercontent.com/assets/13404290/21599553/596f1b08-d13c-11e6-8d59-bd328cdcb599.jpg)